Metal Gear Solid V: The Phantom Pain: Plot

 In 1984, nine years after the destruction of MSF, (Note: As depicted in Metal Gear Solid V: Ground Zeroes) Big Boss awakens from a coma in a hospital on a British military base in Cyprus.
 Quiet, a Cipher assassin, attempts to kill him, but he is rescued by a heavily bandaged man called "Ishmael".
 The pair escape the hospital while evading pursuit from Cipher soldiers and two superhumans, the "Third Child" and the "Man on Fire".
 Big Boss loses Ishmael, but is recovered by Revolver Ocelot and brought aboard Diamond Dogs, a new mercenary group founded by Kazuhira Miller on an offshore platform near Seychelles.

 Big Boss adopts the code name "Venom Snake" and begins searching for Cipher.
 Snake becomes involved in the Soviet–Afghan War and the Angolan Civil War.
 He recruits the superhuman mute sniper Quiet; scientist and MSF associate Dr. "Huey" Emmerich; and Code Talker, a Navajo expert on parasites forced to work for Cipher.
 Snake captures Eli, a British child believed to be a clone of Snake and the leader of several child soldiers; a DNA test confirms that Venom Snake and Eli are not genetically related.

 Snake learns that Cipher's leader Zero was usurped and XOF, a rogue faction of Cipher, was responsible for destroying MSF.
-XOF's leader Skull Face considers Cipher's plan for world peace akin to making it culturally American, and intends to release a parasite that kills anyone who speaks English.
-A modified parasite gave Quiet and XOF's elite soldiers, the "Skulls", their unusual abilities.
-After releasing the English strain of the parasite, Skull Face plans to use the threat of the latest Metal Gear "Sahelanthropus" to make nuclear weapons desirable, believing that nuclear deterrence will attain world peace while protecting other cultures; in secret, he will retain remote control of the weapons.
+XOF's leader Skull Face considers Cipher's plan for world peace akin to making it culturally American, and intends to release a parasite that kills anyone who speaks English; a modified parasite gave Quiet and XOF's elite soldiers their unusual abilities.
+After releasing the English strain, Skull Face plans to use the threat of the latest Metal Gear "Sahelanthropus" to make nuclear weapons desirable, believing that nuclear deterrence will attain world peace while protecting other cultures; in secret, he will retain control of the weapons.
 Skull Face refuses to use an AI for Sahelanthropus, so is dependent on the Third Child's psychic abilities.